 Does the policy you want cover you for all the activities and experiences you’ll be engaging in?
 Does one policy have higher benefit limits than the others?
 Finder.com is the perfect place to compare a range of non-resident travel insurance policies.
 If you need additional assistance, consider enlisting the help of an insurance consultant to help you find the right policy for your needs.

 Comparison of travel insurance policiesBack to top

 Questions about travel insurance for visitors to the US

 Is it possible to purchase a travel insurance policy once you’re already overseas?

 Yes, it is.
-You can purchase cover before you leave home or once you arrive in Australia.
+You can purchase cover before you leave home or once you arrive in the US.
 If you purchase cover when you’re already overseas, you may have to serve a brief waiting period (commonly 48 hours) before certain aspects of the cover will take effect.